Dick Stockton: CBS Sports

-In 2001, Stockton was inducted as a broadcaster into the Naismith Basketball Hall of Fame.
+In 2001, Stockton received the Curt Gowdy Electronic Media Award from the Naismith Basketball Hall of Fame.

-As previously mentioned, Stockton called Major League Baseball for CBS from 1990–1992.
+As previously mentioned, Stockton called Major League Baseball for CBS from 1990 to 1992.
 Working alongside Jim Kaat, Stockton was the number #2 play-by-play man behind Jack Buck and subsequently Sean McDonough.
 He and Kaat also called the American League Championship Series during that time period.
 It was initially speculated that Stockton would not have been available to contribute as the secondary play-by-play announcer due to his football and basketball commitments for CBS.
-Stockton would however, be replaced by Greg Gumbel in 1993.
+Stockton would, however, be replaced by Greg Gumbel in 1993.

 For the Game 5 of the 1991 ALCS between the Minnesota Twins and Toronto Blue Jays, Stockton called the final out by saying "And the Minnesota Twins have gone from the cellar to the penthouse in the American League."
 The following year in Game 4 of the ALCS between Toronto and the Oakland Athletics, Stockton described Roberto Alomar's game-tying home run off of Oakland closer Dennis Eckersley by saying “A drive to right field, Sierra going back, looking up and this game is tied!
 Roberto Alomar!”

 In addition, he was the host of the Pan American Games in San Juan in 1979, and covered swimming and diving at the Pan American Games in Edmonton and Caracas.
 Stockton also broadcast the World Swimming and Diving Championships in Guayaquil, Ecuador, the World Basketball Championships in Cali, Colombia, and the World Figure Skating Championships in Helsinki in the first year that CBS acquired the rights.
 When CBS began covering the Winter Olympics, Stockton was assigned to cover skiing in France in 1992 and two years later, he called the speed skating events in the 1994 Norway Games including Dan Jansen's record-breaking triumph of the 1000 meter gold medal as well as the gold medal victories of Bonnie Blair.

 Fox Sports

 Stockton left CBS in 1994 for the newly formed Fox Sports, who continued to employ him on NFL broadcasts up until Stockton announced his retirement in March 2021.

 Stockton called Major League Baseball telecasts for the Fox broadcast network/FX in some shape or form from 1997 through 2013.

 From the time he was hired until 2006, he was Fox's second-team announcer for NFL games (behind Pat Summerall and later, Joe Buck), working alongside Matt Millen and then Troy Aikman, Daryl Johnston, and Tony Siragusa.
 For Fox's MLB coverage, he has partnered with Eric Karros, Joe Girardi, Mark Grace and Tim McCarver and others.
 He most recently worked with Mark Schlereth for football.

+Additionally, he called a limited slate of college basketball games on FS1 for 3 seasons from 2013 to 2016.